standoge/encuentra-24-ETL/README.md

 * Functions section, where are defined all functions used.
 * Relevant cell has its respective text to explain what is happening.

+> Just execute the notebook to extract data from `Encuentra24.com` and save it in `persistence` directory.

 ## Transformation :moon:

 Notebook is structured by sections.
 Here data are checked and fixed in case oƒ inconsistencies.